 6. Utilize Doggie Attire

 There’s nothing cuter than a dog in a sweater.
 Not only are sweaters adorable, they’re also effective at comforting dogs who suffer from anxiety caused by loud noises.
 A Thundershirt is a great choice for pet owners who want to free their furball of fear-based anxiety.

 Put the Thundershirt on your dog before a thunderstorm hits.
 The tight shirt provides comfort by cocooning the pup in soft fabric, similar to the effect of swaddling a baby.
 You can also use calming shirts to help dogs who are anxious when traveling or when you’re away from the house.

 7. Play Music

 Studies show that certain types of music may help dogs relax.
 Classical music and harp music are particularly effective.
 The soothing cadence of these musical styles can help with stress.
 Plus, the music can help drown out loud noises from outside your home or apartment that may trigger an anxiety episode.

 In some cases, your dog’s anxiety may be too much for you to handle on your own.
 Working with a veterinary behaviorist, a licensed veterinarian (DVM), or a dog trainer is a great way to get support and provide solutions for your furry friend.

-These specialists can offer training techniques and other behavior modification tools to help reduce the symptoms of anxiety.
-They can also help you figure out if you can treat the condition at home or if you need a prescription-strength anxiety medication for your pup.
+These specialists can offer training techniques and other behavior modification tools to help with anxiety.
+They can also help you figure out if you can deal with anxiety from at home or if you need anxiety medication for your pup.

-Help your pup overcome fear by offering love and affection to help soothe anxiety.
-Work with a trainer to adjust behavior, use comforting dog attire, or play soothing music to reduce anxiety symptoms.
+Help your pup overcome fear by offering love and affection to help with anxiety.
+Work with a trainer to adjust behavior, use comforting dog attire, or play soothing music to deal with anxieties.